E-commerce in China

 All this is not to say that selling your products on a Chinese platform is free from drawbacks.
 For example, most Chinese marketplaces require the seller to pay import taxes for your customer in China.

-The reach of Chinese e-commerce platforms (in Dutch) is enormous, while it is incredibly easy to open a local shop on a platform.
+The reach of Chinese e-commerce (in Dutch) is enormous, while it is incredibly easy to open a local shop on a platform.
 As an added benefit, Chinese platforms are continuously investing in new technology, such as blockchain applications, data collection to drive sales, virtual showrooms, digital payment, and fast delivery or customer service.
 China is far ahead of the Netherlands in this field, with the Canton Fair, one of China's largest trade fairs, already exploring the possibilities of digital trade fairs and exhibitions on platforms, for example.
 And the best thing is, you and your shop can piggyback these developments to the top.

 Copy and photos